1. Pledge to Vote and Invite Your Friends

 Did you know that asking your friends and family to vote is the most powerful way you can make an impact on their lives?
 Take the Environmental Voter Pledge and our volunteers will help you reach out to friends and family and encourage them to vote in the upcoming election.

-2. Register to Vote by December 7th
+2. Register to Vote by the deadline

 3. Check Your Voter Registration Status